paraggoyal28/paraggoyal28/README.md

 </a>
 <br/>

-## Coding Enthusiastic and web developer!
+##Solve complex problems by discovering and learning things!

-- 💰 Want to work at google.
+- 💰 Want to work at big tech company.
-- 🔭 I’m currently learning Java .
+- 🔭 I’m currently learning to code.
 - 👯 Open for Collaboration.
 - 🥅 2020 Goals: Doing competitive coding & to develop some cool websites.
 - ⚡ I enjoy watching movies and traveling 🏝️🗻.